Last Updated on

 Nosebleeds, also known as epistaxis, are of two types:

 Posterior nosebleeds are rare in children and tend to occur in adults with high blood pressure.
 Children may have this type of nosebleed only in the event of serious injury to the nose or face.
 Here the bleeding happens from deep inside the nose and the blood tends to flow down the throat even when the person is upright.

 Anterior nosebleeds are where blood comes out of the thin, superficial blood vessels or capillaries that are in the front part of the nose.
 These are common in children and are harmless.

 If your child has nosebleeds, follow these steps.

-- Make them sit in an upright posture.
-They may lean forward but not backward as it can cause the blood to flow into the throat.
+- Make your child sit in an upright posture.
+He may lean forward but not backward, as it can cause the blood to flow into the throat.

-- If your child is old enough, ask her to gently press the soft bridge in the centre of the nose for 10 minutes with a tissue.
-If your child is too young, you will have to do this yourself.
+- If your child is old enough, ask him to gently press the soft bridge in the centre of the nose for 20-30 minutes with a tissue.
+If your child is too young, you will have to do this for him.